daoquocquyen/aap-demo/README.md

 Log in to https://sandbox.redhat.com/

 start openshift sandbox then AAP sandbox
-Note: Eventually AAP will run on a assigned template on openshift sandbox
+Note: Eventually AAP will run on a assigned namespace (<username>-dev) on openshift sandbox

 on AAP UI:
 Automation Decision (Event Driven rulebooks):